-Once you have your celebration pictures, make sure to promote your new proclamation through social media using the hashtag #WOYC24, and tagging @NAEYC, as well as your own elected officials.
+Once you have your celebration pictures, make sure to promote your new proclamation through social media using the hashtag #WOYC25, and tagging @NAEYC, as well as your own elected officials.

-You can also promote the proclamation through traditional media by sending a copy of the proclamation to your local newspapers and offering to talk about the critical and essential role early childhood educators play in providing high-quality child care and early learning to support children and families in your community.
+You can also promote the proclamation through traditional media by sending a copy of the proclamation to your local newspapers, television stations, and other news outlets and offering to talk about the critical and essential role early childhood educators play in providing high-quality child care and early learning to support children and families in your community.